The challenge of a Neurodivergent marriage

 He has famously stated that emotionally intelligent husbands who the capacity to accept influence from their wives are the bedrock of happy marriages.

-While Gottman admits that while a husband may not express emotions, in the same way as his spouse, The ability to listen non-defensively, validating their point of view, and show empathy while understanding their partner’s needs is fundamental.
+While Gottman admits that while a husband may not express emotions, in the same way as his spouse, the ability to listen non-defensively, validating their point of view, and show empathy while understanding their partner’s needs is fundamental.

 All of this depends on having a Theory of Mind, (or as some would argue, a theory of the NT mind) which is perhaps the most challenging deficit in the Neurodiverse Marriage.

-By autistic standards, the ‘normal’ human brain is easily distractible, is obsessively social, and suffers from a deficit of attention to detail.
+By autistic standards, the ‘normal’ human brain is easily distractible, obsessively social, and suffers from a deficit of attention to detail.
 Peter Thiel

 The tragic paradox is rarely is this apparent insensitivity is intentional.
-Aspies are often keenly focused on fairness and social justice, and they more often than not struggle to speak the truth the best way they can.
+Neurodivergents are often keenly focused on fairness and social justice, and they more often than not struggle to speak the truth the best way they can.

-It’s not that Aspies are incapable of being false and dissembling.
+It’s not that Neurodivergents are incapable of being false and dissembling.
 It’s more that they lack the necessary skill set, and prefer not to.
 While their bluntness can sometimes be off-putting, it’s often refreshing as well.

 The clinical challenge for science-based clinicians is adapting and expanding Gottman Couples Therapy for Neurodivergent Marriages.
-The time has come to develop a post-modern science-based couples therapy that can create new interventions to help the Aspie and their NT spouse understand and manage the perpetual problem of their neurological differences.
+The time has come to develop a post-modern science-based couples therapy that can create new interventions to help the Neurodivergent and their NT spouse understand and manage the perpetual problem of their neurological differences.

 Gottman’s most famous book is the Seven Principles for Making Marriage Work.
 It will be interesting to compare Gottman’s 7 principles for making marriage work with the inherent challenges of a Neurodivergent Marriage.

 Enhance Your Love Maps.
 Neurotypical Couples (NT) have an ongoing awareness of each other’s world.
-They master the little details of life (favorite foods, best friends, favorite movie, least favorite relative, etc.) This presents a serious challenge for Aspies with a Theory of the NT Mind deficit.
+They master the little details of life (favorite foods, best friends, favorite movie, least favorite relative, etc.) This presents a serious challenge for Neurodivergents with a Theory of the NT Mind deficit.

-Aspies usually have a laser-like focus on their own “special interests.”
+Neurodivergents usually have a laser-like focus on their own “special interests.”
 These interests offer a soothing respite from the overwhelming stimulation of the NT world.
 They may dismiss the idea of having a Love Map of their partner’s world as silly and inconsequential.
 Furthermore, they would have no problem saying so directly.

 Nurture Fondness and Admiration System.
 NT couples understand the value of admiring their partner and demonstrating fondness.
-While Aspies may aspire to show fondness admiration, they cannot read facial expressions and non-verbal cues that sustain this skill for NT spouses.
+While Neurodivergents may aspire to show fondness admiration, they cannot read facial expressions and non-verbal cues that sustain this skill for NT spouses.